Golconda Skate Park: History

 Located under the Brooklyn Queens Expressway, the park originated as a D.I.Y skate park known as Fat Kid or the Fat Kid spot.
 In 2013, work began on a 3.7 million dollar redesign of Golconda playground which included a redesign of the old D.I.Y skate park into a public skate park that flows with the design of the entire park.
 In 2016, the New York City Parks Department opened a remodeled Golconda Playground, including a redesigned skatepark.
 Steve Rodriguez worked with the Parks Department and the skating community to advise the design of the skate park.

 Starting in early 2019, the NYC Skateboard Coalition, working with the New York City Department of Parks and Recreation, hosts monthly clean-ups at Golconda to mitigate the debris that build up in the park.
 In November 2019, the Pablo Ramirez foundation joined the NYC Skateboard Coalition to co-host a clean-up and skate session in support of the foundation's Brooklyn Skate Garden project.
 Also in November 2019, the NYC Skateboard Coalition installed a lock box for brooms and other tools to be stored in an accessible place at Golconda for park locals to clean the skatepark themselves.

 Fat Kid Spot original name

 The DIY skate spot that became Golconda Skate Park got its original name, Fat Kid Spot, because of its low-impact obstacles, which were relatively close to the ground.
 Hence, the obstacles were easier to do for "fatter" people.

 Etymology of Golconda

 The name “Golconda” is a portmanteau of GOLd, CONcord and anaconDA, because the park is shaped like a snake.
 The park sits on Gold and Concord Streets.

+Golconda can also mean a "place or thing full of riches" (based on the name of a historical city).